 Yes.
-If a student is not exempt by other standards (SAT, ACT, TAAS, or TAKS), you must take an initial assessment test.
-Students in most certificate programs may only need a placement test.
+If a student is not exempt by other standards (SAT, ACT, TAAS, or TAKS), initial assessment is required.
+Students in most certificate programs may only need a reading placement test.

-- Students may be exempt with specified scores on SAT or ACT.
-Beginning in 2004, TAKS replaces TAAS with scores yet to be determined.
+- Students may be exempt with specified scores on SAT, ACT, TAAS or TAKS.

 - Students who have attended any institution and have been determined to have met readiness standards by that institution are exempt.